-This catalog presents Cambridge College's academic programs, courses, resources, policies and procedures.
+This catalog presents current information about Cambridge College's academic programs, courses, resources, policies and procedures.
 Some programs also have their own handbooks.
+The development, review and updating of College policies and procedures is an ongoing process.
+Official College policies which have been formally adopted by the Board of Trustees may be viewed in the MyCC web portal under the public tab entitled "Resources."
 This catalog has been compiled from the best information available at the time of publication.
 Programs and policies are subject to change within the sole discretion of the College.
 This catalog does not constitute a contract and shall not be construed as a binding document.

-© September 2010, Cambridge College, Cambridge, MA
+© September 2011, Cambridge College, Cambridge, MA